-The country has been affected by the continent-wide restriction of access to COVID-19 vaccines, and had only been able to cover 8% of their population by the end of 2021.
+The country has been affected by the continent-wide restriction of access to COVID-19 vaccines and had only been able to cover 17% of their population by April 2022.
+The country, working with partners, should invest in education and behaviour change communication to increase the uptake of COVID vaccines and therapeutics.